babelomics/MIGNON/4_advanced.md

 }
 ```

 As it can be observed, the first task will use a container with the HT-Seq software: `docker: "quay.io/biocontainers/htseq:0.6.1.post1--py27h76bc9d7_5"`.
 The second one will use a container with the base R language to merge the different count tables `docker: "r-base:4.0.3"`.
-Once with the WDL tasks prepared, we can import them into the main workflow code by adding:
+Once the WDL tasks are prepared, we can import them into the main workflow code by adding:

 ```
 import "MIGNON_htseq_tasks.wdl" as MignonHtSeq